-- identify data assets and existing informal governance processes;
+- Identify data assets and existing informal governance processes.

 Once the structure is in place, the real work of governing data begins.
 The data governance policies and data standards must be developed, along with rules that define how data can be used by authorized personnel.
 In addition, a set of controls and audit procedures are needed to ensure ongoing compliance with internal policies and external regulations and to guarantee that data is used in a consistent way across applications.
 The governance team should also document where data comes from, where it's stored and how it's protected from misuse and security attacks.

-Data governance initiatives usually also include the following elements:
+As mentioned in the previous section, data governance initiatives usually also include the following elements: